-From brand new controller designs to much higher-fidelity visuals, there's a lot to get excited about with the PSVR 2.
+From brand new controller designs to higher-fidelity visuals, there's a lot to get excited about with PS5 VR.
 PlayStation VR on the PS4 has been a success story in some very real ways, and Sony plans to continue that trend on the PS5.
-With over 5 million units sold and a steady library of games, Sony proved that VR gaming can be successful as an add-on to an already successful console.
-With the PS5, Sony looks to be upping the ante significantly, and the next-generation of PlayStation VR, likely called the PSVR 2, could significantly push boundaries for the industry as a whole.
+With over 5 million units sold and a steady library of games, Sony proved that VR gaming could be successful as an add-on to an already successful console.
+Sony has confirmed that the PSVR 2 will be a PS5-exclusive release and will debut after 2021 with some exciting new technologies in tow.

 Will the original PSVR work on the PS5?

 Yes, Sony does still support the original PSVR on the PS5.
 To use the original PSVR on the PS5, you'll need to claim a free adapter that connects the PlayStation Eye camera to the PS5, since that dedicated port from the PS4 is gone.
 The PSVR experience on PS5 is largely identical to what you're used to on PS4, and that's because Sony doesn't allow PS5 games to support the original PSVR.
 You'll need a PS4 copy of the game to play on PSVR.
 All original PSVR accessories also work on the PS5.

 Both the PS Move Motion Controllers and the PlayStation VR Aim Controller will work with supported PS VR games on PS5.